AkshathAkula/AkshathAkula/README.md

 ## Hi there 👋

+Im currently in the AP CSA Java course with CCA.
+I am very cool :).

 <!--
 **AkshathAkula/AkshathAkula** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.